ATGUAG/ATPase/README.md

 ## Intro

-"andOTP" was a two-factor authentication App for Android 5.1+, which implements Time-based One-time Passwords (TOTP) and HMAC-Based One-Time Passwords (HOTP).
+"andOTP" was "a two-factor authentication App for Android 5.1+, which implements Time-based One-time Passwords (TOTP) and HMAC-Based One-Time Passwords (HOTP).
-This project started out as a fork of the great [OTP Authenticator](https://github.com/0xbb/otp-authenticator) app written by [Bruno Bierbaumer](https://github.com/0xbb), which has sadly been inactive since 2015.
-By now almost every aspect of the app has been changed/re-written so the fork status of the Github repository got detached upon [user request](https://github.com/andOTP/andOTP/issues/145).
-But all credit for the original version and for starting this project still goes to Bruno!
+The project started out as a fork of [OTP Authenticator](https://github.com/0xbb/otp-authenticator) app written by [Bruno Bierbaumer](https://github.com/0xbb), which has sadly been inactive since 2015.
+Almost every aspect of the app has been changed/re-written so the fork status of the Github repository got detached upon [user request](https://github.com/andOTP/andOTP/issues/145).
+But all credit for the original version and for starting this project still goes to Bruno!"
-Later on, andOTP also went unmaintained (See [this XDA post](https://forum.xda-developers.com/t/app-4-4-open-source-andotp-open-source-two-factor-authentication-for-android.3636993/post-87021655) for more details.)
+Later on, andOTP also went unmaintained (See [this XDA post](https://forum.xda-developers.com/t/app-4-4-open-source-andotp-open-source-two-factor-authentication-for-android.3636993/post-87021655) for more details.)"

 ## Features: